Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Catalogs

 \subsection{Parent galaxy catalog}

-The mock galaxy catalog used in this work (hereafter, \textit{parent catalog}) is obtained from the MICE Grand Challenge light-cone simulation (MICECATv2), which populates one-eighth of the sky ($5157~\mathrm{deg^2}$) and reproduces a Dark Energy Survey-type catalog complete down to an observed magnitude of $i<24$ out to redshift $z=1.4$~\citep{Fosalba2015a,Fosalba2015b,Crocce2015,Carretero2015,Hoffmann2015}.
+The mock galaxy catalog used in this work is obtained from the MICE Grand Challenge light-cone simulation (MICECATv2), which populates one-eighth of the sky ($5157~\mathrm{deg^2}$) and reproduces a Dark Energy Survey-type catalog completeness down to an observed magnitude of $i<24$ out to redshift $z=1.4$~\citep{Fosalba2015a,Fosalba2015b,Crocce2015,Carretero2015,Hoffmann2015}.
 The simulation assumes a flat $\Lambda$CDM cosmology with $H_0=70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_{m,0}=0.25$, and $\Omega_{\Lambda,0}=0.75$.

-We select a subsample of MICECATv2 so that the redshift distribution can be described with a parametric function and efficiently computed at each likelihood call of \texttt{CHIMERA}.
+We select a subsample of MICECATv2 so that the redshift distribution can be described with a parametric function and efficiently computed at each likelihood call of \texttt{CHIMERA}, while preserving realistic galaxy clustering.
 We first compute the stellar mass distribution of the original catalog, defining the minimum mass as the mass corresponding to the peak density at each redshift bin (Fig.~\ref{fig:mice_Sch}, left panel).
-We then model the galaxy stellar mass distribution using a double Schechter function that evolves with redshift (Fig.~\ref{fig:mice_Sch}, central panel), where the redshift evolution is driven by the evolution of the minimum mass.
+We then model this distribution with a redshift-evolving double Schechter function (Fig.~\ref{fig:mice_Sch}, central panel), where the evolution is driven by the minimum mass.
 Lastly, we subsample the original catalog so that our model can describe the background galaxy distribution of the catalog with a typical percentage difference below $5\,\%$ (Fig.~\ref{fig:mice_Sch}, right panel).
-The complete procedure is detailed in Appendix~\ref{app:mice_sch}.
-This allows us to flexibly describe the redshift distribution of our parent sample and easily extend it with weighting while keeping a realistic clustering of galaxies.
-The resulting catalog, identified as the \textit{parent galaxy catalog} throughout this paper, contains approximately 335 million galaxies (about $67\%$ of MICECATv2) and is more than 200 times larger than the high-mass subsample of MICECATv2 galaxies used in \citetalias{Borghi2024}.
+To compute the theoretical number density (Eq.~\ref{eq:rho_theo}) the Schechter function is integrated from a redshift-evolving minimum mass to $\log_{10}(M_\star/M_\odot) \approx 12$.
+Further details are given in Appendix~\ref{app:mice_sch}.
+The resulting catalog, identified as the parent galaxy catalog throughout this paper, contains approximately 335 million galaxies (about $67\%$ of MICECATv2) and is more than 200 times larger than the high-mass subsample of MICECATv2 galaxies used in \citetalias{Borghi2024}.